enso-org/enso/docs/language-server/protocol-project-manager.md

   id: UUID;

   /**
-   * Enso Engine version to use for the project.
+   * Enso Engine version to use for the project, represented by a semver version
-   *
-   * Possible values are:
+   * string.
-   * - a semver version string identifying an Enso engine version,
-   * - `default` to use the current default.
    */
   engineVersion: String;